 These condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements, including IAS 34, Interim Financing Reporting.
 Accordingly, certain disclosures included in the annual financial statements prepared in accordance with IFRS have been condensed or omitted, and these condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2020.
-In preparation of these accounting policies as disclosed in Note 3 to the audited consolidated financial statements for the year ended December 31, 2020.
+In preparation of these condensed interim consolidated financial statements, the Company has consistently applied the same accounting policies as disclosed in Note 3 to the audited consolidated financial statements for the year ended December 31, 2020.

-These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on May 7, 2021.
+These condensed interim consolidated financial statements were authorized for issuance by the Board of Directors of the Company on August 26, 2021.